TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Study Design

 \subsection{Experiment Environment}

 All experiments were conducted on a laptop provided by our industry partner, running Windows 10, equipped with an Intel Core i7-11850H CPU at 2.5 GHz and 32 GB of RAM.
 Due to data privacy concerns, we were limited to this single machine, which constrained our choice of text representation techniques.
-A temperature of 0 was applied to all LLMs to ensure consistent and reproducible outputs throughout the experiments.
+A temperature of 0 was applied to all LLMs to ensure consistent, reproducible outputs across experiments.